ubsuny/23-Homework5G4/documentation.md

 # The function that calculates the actual frequency in useful units:

-We used the code below
+We used the code below.

 <img width="556" alt="image" src="https://github.com/sharmistharanit/23-Homework5G4/assets/143737948/8ee29c64-53d1-4a6b-81e4-ee3ee8141256">

 This code segment calculates the FFT of the last 512 values in the 'value' column, computes the corresponding frequencies, and then plots the frequency spectrum using Matplotlib with a logarithmic y-scale for better visibility of amplitudes.
 The resulting plot provides insights into the frequency components present in the time series data.